mahfuz195/CarND-Traffic-Sign-Classifier-Project/README.md

 Test on New Images
 ---
 I have tested the model with 5 new images.
 I all cases the model was able to predict the correct output by classifying the correct label.
+In the image 3 and 5 was difficult to classify.
+For image 3 (Accuracy 97%) the model got confused between speed limit 30 and speed limit 50 as they are very close to each other.
+And for image 5 (Accuracy 68%), it got confused between round a bot and other speed limit sign.
+In my opinion, the reasons are: having same round shape, using grayscaling eliminates the blue color effect, and blur effect (as per previsous discussion).
 Here are the output of these 5 images:

 ![image11](new_image1.png)
 ![image12](new_image2.png)